cbeneke/beneke.cc-content/pages/02.blog/02.hetzner-cloud-ansible-inventory-done-right/item.md

 I recently switched my private infrastructure to Hetzner Cloud virtual machines.
 As I'm using ansible to provision the machines, I was looking into the dynamic inventories of ansible.

+## Edit - 2019-11-17
+Since ansible 2.8 the hetzner cloud team provides an [inventory plugin](https://docs.ansible.com/ansible/latest/plugins/inventory/hcloud.html) to fetch the inventory with ease.
+Have a look at the [follow-up blog post](https://beneke.cc/blog/hetzner-cloud-ansible-inventory-via-plugin) for further explanations.

 ## The problem
 On my old setup I had pretty clear definitions on what virtual machines I was running on my dedicated server.
 There was one VM for websites, one for LDAP, one for mail, etc etc. But with switching to cloud machines - and setting up the whole setup in a Kubernetes cluster - my machines became less of dedicated machines and more of one of "many" in a cluster.